Tim-jn/Tim-jn/README.md

 # Nice to meet you ! 👋

-🧑🏻‍🎓 I’m Tim, a freshly graduated front-end developer (application developer - JavaScript React) student from OpenClassrooms (february 2022).
+🧑🏻‍🎓 I’m Tim, a freshly graduated front-end developer student from OpenClassrooms (february 2022).

 🔧 Things I can do :